bgauduch/call-of-duty-2-docker-server/README.md

 * The host machine used for this setup was an ubuntu server 14.04.3 LTS x86_64 architecture.
 * You might want to use a separated user to launch your docker container.
 In this case do not forget to add him to the docker group : `sudo gpasswd -a USER_NAME docker`, and restart docker dameon : `sudo service docker restart`.
 * You also might want to [automate the container startup at server boot](https://docs.docker.com/articles/host_integration/) with the `--restart=always` flag.
-* The config file located in `cod2server/main/config.cfg` can be edited to suits your needs.
 * You will find original and modified `cod2_lnxded` dedicated server binaries in the `backup` folder.
 It might be usefull if you want to create a cracked server to play on without a CD key.
 But you won't need this as you did buy the game, didn't you ?

 > if you didn't, [this link](http://killtube.org/showthread.php?1337-CoD2-Tutorial-How-to-make-your-cracked-server-show-up-in-the-master-list) might help your pervert mind create a masterlist-visible-pirate-uberawesome server.